jpfeser/TDTR_3DAni/Readme.txt.txt

+I.  High Level programs (in the "Main_Calls" folder) call the FDTR and TDTR calculations to accomplish specific tasks.
+*THESE ARE THE PROGRAMS USERS NORMALLY EDIT/RUN FOR THEIR SPECIFIC NEEDS.
+IF ONE DOESN'T EXIST FOR YOUR TASK, YOU SHOULD WRITE ONE.*
+These are the included "Main_Calls" right now:

+	A.  Load/Fit standard TDTR data ( ratio vs td)
+	B.  Estimate Error bars
+	C.  Calculate FWHM of beam-offset TDTR experiments -> ("TDTR_Ani3D_FWHM_Map.m")
+	D.  Calculate sensitivity plots for
+		i)  standard TDTR, ratio vs. td
+		ii)  beam offset TDTR, FWHM vs. freq

+%%%%%%%%%%%%%%%%%
 How the scripts/functions are structured:

 There are several programs that, together, allow you to simulate TDTR or FDTR with arbitrary spot shape and arbitrary thermal conductivity tensor.

-It utilizes multicore and multiCPU capability when software and hardware permit.
+NOTE:  The programs utilize multicore and multiCPU capability when software and hardware permit.
 This distribution is particularly enhanced by the parallel computing toolbox, although it will use multicore regardless.
-%%%%%%%%%%%%%%
+%%%%%%%%%%%%%%%%%

-I.  Calculating the Frequency Response (i.e FDTR)
+II.
+Calculating the Frequency Response (i.e FDTR)

 At the core of the program is the ability to calculate the frequency domain response (i.e. the "sensed temperature" of a temporaly contant intensity sensing beam when a sinusoidally oscillating "pump" beam heats the surface) for arbitrary spot shapes and thermal conductivity tensors.
 For TDTR, the signal is simulated as a near-infinite sum over all the relavent frequency responses.